okawaffles/OkayuCDN/README.md

 6. Edit `config.json` to your liking.
 7. Start the server with `node .` (alternatively, you can use some watchdog such as PM2 like `pm2 start . -n "OkayuCDN"`)
 8. It is recommended you use a reverse proxy such as NGINX to allow SSL.
-### Pre-6.0 versions
-1. Download the latest release (recommended) or clone the repository (for bugtesting/development)
-2. Navigate to the folder. **IMPORTANT**: The server will not run properly if you are not in the correct folder upon starting. (this is actively being worked on)
-3. Edit `config.json` to suit your needs.
-You should change the domain property to fit your domain/IP address.
-4. Run `npm i`
-5. Run `node .` OR `pm2 start index.js`
-6. Optionally, use nginx, etc. to make a reverse proxy.

 ## Cool!
 I want to contribute!
 Here's some things you could help me with: